Parents/Students » Guidelines and Policies » UCP Information Form

 • Considers a variety of alternatives to resolve a complaint or appeal when:

-1. The complainant alleges and the CDE verifies that, through no fault of the complainant, the LEA fails to act within 60 calendar days of receiving the complaint.
+• The complainant alleges and the CDE verifies that, through no fault of the complainant, the LEA failed to act within 60 calendar days of receiving the complaint.

-2. The complainant appeals an LEA decision if he or she believes the decision is factually and/or legally incorrect.
+• The complainant appeals an LEA decision if they believe the decision is factually and/or legally incorrect.

 • Requires corrective action by the LEA if noncompliance issues are identified during the investigation.